onimusya/SolidityTutorial/README.md

 ## 1. Introduction
 First goal of this tutorial is to compile & deploy a mintable ERC20 token smart contract using client side signature & Web3 without truffle.
 The ERC20 token contract is using Open Zeppelin Framework.
 It also has sample code to execute smart contract function by using sendRawTransaction().

+Then the second part of this tutorial app is allow user to upload their profile photo to IPFS and the hash is stored in the Ethereum Blockchain.
+When the script detects there is a IPFS hash in the Blockchain, it will retrieve from IPFS and display it as user's profile photo.

 Here is the demo site for the tutorial: [Smart Contract Demo](https://tokendemo.unwallz.com "Smart Contract Demo")